 The only pests that will try to bother your vanilla plant are snails and slugs.
 They like to munch on the roots and leaves of the plant.

 Every plant has certain plants that they thrive when planted near.
 The best companions for a vanilla plant are:

 Vanilla plants also have specific plants that should be avoided.
 These plants are:

 Harvesting Vanilla Beans

 There are specific steps you’ll need to follow when harvesting your vanilla beans to ensure you can use them correctly.
 You should also be aware of how to store the vanilla beans properly.
 Here’s how you harvest and store your vanilla beans:

 Harvesting vanilla beans is probably the easiest part of the growing process.
 You can use scissors or pruning shears to detach the pods from the plant.

 You’ll know they’re ready for harvest when the tips of the pods begin to turn yellow.

 2. Sweat the Beans

 When the pods have been harvested, they’ll need to go through a process referred to as sweating.
-Wrap the beans in a heavy blanket or towel and leave them outside in a dry location for three to four days.
+Wrap the beans in a heavy blanket or towel and leave them outside in a dry location for 3-4 days.